 Very loosely, one key difference is your “financial exposure.”
 That is to say, if something bad happens to your health how much do you end up paying?
-With a “G” Medicare supplement your effective out of pocket maximum is the $198 (In 2020…all these numbers change a little from year to year).
-Advantage plans have a legal limit on their out of pocket maximums of $6700.
+With a “G” Medicare supplement your effective out-of-pocket maximum is $198 (In 2020…all these numbers change a little from year to year).
+Advantage plans have a legal limit on their out-of-pocket maximums of $6700.
 The national average is about $5500, but some are lower.
-Generally, the less you pay in premium the bigger your out of pocket maximum will be.
+Generally, the less you pay in premium the bigger your out-of-pocket maximum will be.

 I tell people all the time what you should get depends on your finances…not your health.
 Your health WILL change.
 For most of us, our finances in retirement don’t change much at all.
 Let me tell you the story of two retirements and how the differences drove choices in Medicare.

 Client #2 had a solid retirement income with Social Security, a pension, and an annuity.
-What they didn’t have was any savings to fall back on at all.
-This client could not handle unexpected out of pocket costs that might come with an Advantage plan.
+What they didn’t have were any savings to fall back on at all.
+This client could not handle unexpected out-of-pocket costs that might come with an Advantage plan.
 They did have more than enough income to cover the cost of traditional Medicare, part D plan, supplement, and dental coverage.
-For this client Traditional Medicare was the best choice.
+For this client, Traditional Medicare was the best choice.